philter87/kubernetes-abc/readme.md

 - Kubernetes CLI.
 [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
     - This might be included in the Docker installation.
 Test if exists with "kubectl version"
 - Helm CLI ("helm").
 [Install helm](https://github.com/helm/helm/releases)
-- NodeJs (Optional).
-[Install node](https://nodejs.org/en/download/) We will run a nodejs app, so that is why you need this

 ![Kubernetes image](kubernetes-overview.png)